kettanaito/react-advanced-form/README.md

 [React Advanced Form](https://github.com/kettanaito/react-advanced-form) is a library for tailoring real-world forms in [React](https://reactjs.org/) with pleasure and ease.

-No boilerplate.
-No obscure high-order component configurations.
-No redundant state management.
-Embrace powerful custom styling, field grouping, advanced multi-layer validation, validation messages with smart fallback system, reactive props resolvers and much more.

 ---

-## Features
+# Features

-- **Changing expectations**.
+- **Expectations shift**.
 Trust and expect a form to do more than just rendering the fields.
 Our features are designed to handle cumbersome use cases with clean and performant code.
 - **Immutable**.
 Each interaction or update is a pure function that produces the next state of a field.
+Immutability is a must in any decent implementation.
 - [**Composite fields**](https://redd.gitbook.io/react-advanced-form/getting-started/creating-fields).
 React Advanced Form is _field-centric_.
-That means you define flexible fields composites and reuse them throughout the entire application.
+That means you define flexible fields composites and reuse them throughout the application.
 Reflect even the most granular field state changes in the UI to achieve the outmost user experience.
-- [**Prototyping speed**](https://redd.gitbook.io/react-advanced-form/getting-started/creating-form).
+- [**Clean and fast**](https://redd.gitbook.io/react-advanced-form/getting-started/creating-form).
 Develop production-ready forms in a speed of a prototype.

 ```jsx
 // This is not a diminished example, this is a finite form